Skip to content

 As I learned about art, history, ruling classes, governments, patricians, warlords, royals, slaves, peasants, merchants and landowners, I see the same story repeating itself over and over again.

-An individual or group enriches itself and puts itself into a leadership role, where they contuse to enrich themselves at the expense of the “common people” (ie. poor, not in power).
+An individual or group enriches itself and puts itself into a leadership role, where they continue to enrich themselves even more at the expense of the “common people” (ie. poor, not in power).
 The commoners pay the taxes, make the goods and do the work.
-The power people live luxuriously.
+The people in power live luxuriously while preaching the virtues of self-sacrifice for the greater good, humility and hard work to the underclass.
 Eventually the wealth gap becomes untenable.
 Then comes war, revolution, disbandment and occasionally peaceful movements which change the society.

 Throughout history, civilizations swing back and forth over decades and centuries.
 The ruling class always becomes greedy, taking too much for itself.
 The underclass bends under the crushing weight from supporting the ruling classes (through taxes, labor, etc.) until things disintegrate.
 Then the “new” ruling class takes over and gradually becomes more greedy, reporting the cycle endlessly.